kevinsterne/sterne/README.md

 6. See http://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/ for other commands (star, stop, etc).

 ##### Editing files
-* Requires SFTP setup into server.
+* Requires SFTP setup into server(fileZilla).
-* After files are changed they must be transferred to the server via FTP
+* After files are changed on your computer they must be transferred to the server via SFTP
 * PM2 must be restarted after files are added or edited on the server